 The paper is titled, "No Evidence That Hospitals Are Using New Electronic Health Records to Increase Medicare Reimbursements."
 Health Affairs is a peer-reviewed journal focusing on health policy thought and research.
 The study will be published in an upcoming print edition of the monthly journal.

-Explore further: 60 percent of peds hospitals have electronic health records
+Explore further: US hospitals triple use of electronic health records